alexarje/sensing/book/week2.md

 ## Pierre Schaeffer and the Sound Object

 [Pierre Schaeffer](https://en.wikipedia.org/wiki/Pierre_Schaeffer) (1910–1995), a French composer and musicologist, is renowned for pioneering [musique concrète](https://en.wikipedia.org/wiki/Musique_concr%C3%A8te), a form of electroacoustic music that uses recorded sounds as raw material.
-His sound theory introduced groundbreaking concepts that reshaped how we perceive and compose with sound:

-- **Sound Objects**: Schaeffer emphasized the importance of isolating sounds from their sources and meanings, treating them as abstract entities or "sound objects" for musical exploration.
-- **Typology of Sonic Objects**: He categorized sounds based on their characteristics, such as iterative (repeated), sustained, and impulsive sounds, providing a framework for analyzing and composing with sound.
-- **Reduced Listening**: A listening mode that focuses on the intrinsic qualities of sound itself—its texture, tone, and dynamics—rather than its source or semantic meaning.

 Schaeffer's work laid the foundation for modern sound design, electronic music, and auditory research, influencing generations of composers and sound theorists.

+### The sound object
+Schaeffer emphasized the importance of isolating sounds from their sources and meanings, treating them as abstract entities, what he called [sound objects](https://en.wikipedia.org/wiki/Sound_object) (*l'objet sonore*) for musical exploration.
+The idea is to describe sounds based on their characteristics, such as iterative (repeated), sustained, and impulsive sounds, providing a framework for analyzing and composing with sound.

+### Reduced Listening
+One of Schaeffer's ideas was to focus on the intrinsic qualities of sound itself—its texture, tone, and dynamics—rather than its source or semantic meaning.

 ## Michel Chion and AudioVisual theory

 [Michel Chion](https://en.wikipedia.org/wiki/Michel_Chion) (1947–) expanded on Pierre Schaeffer's theories of listening by categorizing listening into three distinct modes:

+### Listening modes

 - **Causal listening**: Inspired by Schaeffer's focus on sound sources, this mode involves identifying and understanding the origin of a sound.
 - **Semantic listening**: Building on Schaeffer's exploration of sound's meaning, this mode interprets sounds as part of a language or code.
 - **Reduced listening**: Directly derived from Schaeffer's concept, this mode emphasizes analyzing the intrinsic qualities of sound—its texture, tone, and dynamics—without considering its source or meaning.

 Chion's framework refines Schaeffer's ideas, providing a structured approach to understanding how listeners engage with sound in various contexts.

+### Synchresis

+Synchresis, a term coined by Michel Chion, refers to the perceptual phenomenon where a sound and a visual event are perceived as occurring simultaneously, even if they are artificially synchronized.
+This concept is central to audiovisual theory, as it highlights the human tendency to create a cohesive relationship between what is seen and heard.
+Synchresis plays a crucial role in film sound design, where it is used to enhance the emotional and narrative impact of scenes by aligning specific sounds with visual actions, regardless of their actual source or origin.

 ## R. Murray Schafer and Acoustic Ecology